Last updated on July 5, 2021.

 - Emollients: they are for lubrication to soothe dryness, cracking and scales.

 - Cytotoxic drugs: they reduce inflammation by curbing T cell activity in the skin.
 Methotrexate is often used.
 It can also alleviate psoriatic arthritis.

-- Retinoids: one common oral retinoids is acitretin (Soriatane).
-Careful consideration and consultation with doctor is needed as this class of drugs causes serious malformations in babies.
+- Retinoids: one common oral retinoid is acitretin (Soriatane).
+Careful consideration and consultation with a doctor are needed as this class of drugs causes serious malformations in babies.
 Pregnant women and those who plan to get pregnant should avoid them.